Skip to content

 Cement Production (kilotonnes)CEEDC Database.

-kilometres travelled by major vehicle type(km millions)ECCC Road Transportation Vehicle kilometres 2005-2021Personal Communication.
+Kilometres travelled by major vehicle type(km millions)ECCC Road Transportation Vehicle kilometres 2005-2022Personal Communication.
 ECCC Pollutant Inventories and Reporting.
-July 25, 2023.2022 forecast based on past growth and 2022 transport fuel consumption estimates.
+August 22, 2024.
+2022 forecast based on past growth and 2022 transport fuel consumption estimates.

 Animal Production Cattle, claves, hogs and sheep (head of animals produced weighted)Statistics Canada.
 Table 32-10-0130-01, Table 32-10-0160-01, Table 32-10-0129-01 Number of Cattle, Hogs, Sheep.
 Weighted for Cattle Population.